Mrjaggu/Mrjaggu/README.md

 - 🔭 I’m currently working on Information Retrieval and Extraction.
 - 🌱 I’m currently learning state of the art Models: Bert, Transformers..
 - 👯 I’m looking to collaborate on NLP, Recommendation System.
-- 🤔 I’m looking for help with Information Extraction project which you can find in my repo, got some ideas and more features need to implement it.
+- 🤔 I’m looking for help with Information Extraction project.
 - 💬 Ask me about Artificial intelligence.
 - 📫 How to reach me: jangidajay271@gmail.com
 - 😄 Pronouns: Not yet .. ha ha